Turn On the Bright Lights: Promotion and release

 The release of Turn On the Bright Lights was preceded by the marketing of the band's self-titled EP Interpol in June 2002, their first release for Matador.
 The EP contained three tracks: radio single "PDA", future single "NYC", and "Specialist".
 All three tracks later appeared on the album, with "Specialist" included as a bonus track in Australian and Japanese editions.
 Further promotion continued at the beginning of the following year, when the band played the 2003 NME Awards Tour alongside the Datsuns, the Polyphonic Spree and the Thrills.
 The song "PDA" is featured as a playable track in 2008 video game Rock Band 2.

-10th Anniversary Edition
+10th anniversary edition

-In 2012 a remastered version of the album was released in to commemorate its tenth anniversary.
-It featured additional material including demo recordings of several tracks, the bonus songs previously available on international releases and a DVD of live performances and music videos.
-Many of the demo recording tracks had been previously released however the 10th Anniversary Edition also contains five unreleased demo tracks from what is dubbed "Third Demo".
+In 2012, a remastered edition of Turn On the Bright Lights was issued to commemorate the album’s tenth anniversary.
+The release featured a range of additional material, including early demo recordings, bonus tracks previously exclusive to international editions, and a DVD containing live performances and music videos.
+It also introduced five previously unreleased tracks from the band’s “Third Demo” sessions, providing further insight into the development of the album’s sound during its formative period.